amrlabib/javascript-essentials/async-await.md

 //Handle asynchronous call using async/await
 //As you can see using async while declaring a function will convert it to promise
-//Also using await will pause the function execution until the Promise getAsyncData us resolved async function getData(){
+//Also using await will pause the function execution until the Promise getAsyncData is resolved async function getData(){
 	var data = await getAsyncData();
 	return data;